Study & Intern in London

 Below is a list of students who participated in past program sessions.
 They are ready and willing to answer your questions about this program.
 Feel free to contact them during your decision-making process or anytime during your pre-departure preparation to get a student perspective.

-- Claire B.: BFA Acting Program, Fall 2022, apartment
+• Hanna O. — BFA Acting Program, Fall 2023, apartment

-- Taylor B.: BFA Acting Program, Fall 2022, apartment
+• Taylor B.—BFA Acting Program, Fall 2022, apartment

-- Emily C.: Marketing major, Strategic Management minor, Spring 2022, Internship, apartment
+• Emily C.—Marketing major, Strategic Management minor, Spring 2022, internship, apartment

-- Jacqueline W.: Graphic Design major, Digital Media Studies and Interdisciplinary Design minor, Spring 2022, Internship, apartment
+• Jacqueline W.—Graphic Design major, Digital Media Studies and Interdisciplinary Design minor, Spring 2022, Internship, apartment